Highlights

 Today is the last day of your tour.
 After checking out of your hotel, you'll be picked up for a private transfer to London Heathrow in a comfortable vehicle.
 At Heathrow Airport, you'll board your flight to your onward destination.
 Until next time!

 Looking for more inspiration for your trip to the United Kingdom?
-Check out these other United Kingdom itineraries, and discover the best time to visit the United Kingdom.
+Check out these other UK itineraries, explore different ways to spend two weeks in the UK, or discover the best time to visit the UK.